awslabs/amazon-neptune-tools/csv-gremlin/README.md

 ### Overview

-This folder contains the code defining a `NeptuneCSVReader` class.
-The class is used to create a tool able to read CSV files that use the Amazon Neptune formatting rules and generate Gremlin steps from that data.
+This folder contains the code defining a `NeptuneCSVReader` class and an application that allows the class to be invoked along with various optional arguments.
+The tool can be used to read CSV files that use the Amazon Neptune formatting rules and generate Gremlin steps from that data.
 Those Gremlin steps can then be used to load the data into any TinkerPop compliant graph that allows for user defined Vertex and Edge IDs.
+Errors in the CSV files can also be detected.

 The tool can detect and handle both the vertex and edge CSV file formats.
-It recognizes the Neptune type specifiers, such as `age:Int` and `birthday:Date`.
-If no type mofier is specified in the column header, a type of `String` is assumed.
-It also handles rows containing sparse data such as `,,,`.
+This is done by inspecting the CSV file header row.
+The tool also recognizes the Neptune type specifiers, such as `age:Int` and `birthday:Date`.
+If no type mofier is specified in the column header, a type of `String` is assumed as in `firstName`.
+Rows containing sparse data such as `,,,` are handled appropriately.

-The tool also allows you to specify the batch size for vertices and edges.
-The default is set to 10 for each currently.
+Options are provided that allow you to specify the batch size for vertices and edges.
+The default for each is 10.
 Batching allows multiple vertices or edges, along with their properties, to be added in a single Gremlin query.
 This is often more efficient than loading them one at a time.

 For CSV files containing vertices, the special column headers `~id` and `~label` and their respective values are expected to be present.
 However, if `~label` is not present a default vertex lable of 'vertex' will be used.
 For CSV files containing edges all of the following special columns are expected to be present:  `~id`, `~label`, `~from`, `~to` and a value is expected for each in every row.
+In all cases, if `~id` is not present in the header row, an error will be generated.

-Gremlin steps that represent the data in the CSV are written to `stdout`.
+Gremlin steps that represent the data in the CSV are written to `stdout` errors are written to `stderr`.

 ### Current Limitations

 Currently the tool does not support the special cardinality column headers such as `age:Int(single)`.
-However, lists of values declared using the `[]` column header modifier are supported and will generate `property` keywords that use the `set` cardinality keyword.
+However, lists of values declared using the `[]` column header modifier are supported and will generate `property` steps that use the `set` cardinality keyword.
 So you can specifiy a header such as `score:Int[]` and in the respective row/column position specify a list of values delimited by semicolons such as `1;2;3;4;5`.

 ### Running the tool